LC-dev/LC-dev.github.io/_pages/about.md

 During my undergraduate, I developed AI solutions for cybersecurity at [Dell Technologies](https://www.dell.com/en-ca)/[Secureworks](https://www.secureworks.com), built robots that paint beautiful artwork at [Acrylic Robotics](https://www.acrylicrobotics.ca), and worked on computer-vision-based anomaly selection for metal 3D printing processes, amongst others.
 I also co-produced the [McGill AI Podcast](https://www.buzzsprout.com/1832809) where we discussed AI research, ethics, and applications with distinguished contributors in the field.

-Outside of research, I love to run, weight lift, cycle, and play the piano.
+Outside of research, I run, weight lift, cycle, and play the piano.

 Feel free to reach out for anything research related, always happy to chat!